Human Civilization and AI

 Musk

 It would be difficult to really appreciate the difference.
 You know, it’s kind of like how much smarter are you with a phone or computer than without?
 You’re vastly smarter, actually.
 You know, you can answer any question.
-If you’re connected to the Internet, it can answer any question pretty much instantly, any calculation.
+If you’re connected to the Internet, you can answer any question pretty much instantly, any calculation.
 Your phone’s memory is essentially perfect.
 You can remember flawlessly—or your phone can remember: videos, pictures, everything.
 Perfectly.
 That’s—your phone is already an extension of you.
 You’re already a cyborg.
 Most people don’t even realize they are already a cyborg.
 That phone is an extension of yourself.
 It’s just that the data rate—the communication rate between you and the cybernetic extension of yourself that is your phone and computer—is slow.
 It’s very slow.
 And that… it’s like a tiny straw of information flow between your biological self and your digital self.
 And we need to make that tiny straw like a giant river: a huge, high-bandwidth interface.
 It’s an interface problem, data rate problem.
-Solve the data rate problem, then I think we can hang on to human-machine symbiosis through the long term.
+Solve the data rate problem, then I think we can hang on to human–machine symbiosis through the long term.
 And then people may decide that they want to retain their biological self or not.
 I think they’ll probably choose to retain their biological self.

 18:06